Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-upgrading.md

 1. The instance is stopped.
 The database is unreachable.
 2. We restart the instance with the version targeted.
 3. Once the instance restarted, the database is reachable again.
+4. The application is restarted to ensure proper connexions.
+This shouldn't cause any additional downtime.

+Since we have to completely stop the node to upgrade it, a downtime is inevitable.
+We usually roughly estimate to a few seconds (2-10 seconds), depending on the platform load.

 #### For Business Plans